 Intercampus teaching is directly linked to goals set out in the UBC Okanagan’s Outlook 2040 planning document, by offering “a comprehensive range of academic programs across the sciences, arts, creative disciplines and professional fields” with links with the UBC Vancouver campus.
 This document is founded inthe UBC’s new strategic plan, Shaping UBC’s Next Century.

-Community and Professional Education (Non-Degree Framework)
+Career and Personal Education (Non-Degree Framework)

 In our rapidly changing world, UBC Okanagan recognizes the essential need to provide education that is responsive to the shifting environment.
 The non-degree framework addresses this need by creating opportunities for learning that extend past traditional degrees.
 Options such as pathway programs for high school and university students, credit-based programs, and non-credit learning opportunities are all being explored.